[Liveblog] How we will move – the rise of the autonomous vehicle

 - 30% said they’d work.

 - 25% would use it for entertainment.

 This will, clearly, have an impact on business.
 Right now, Apple is part of about ⅔ of your day.
 That leaves the drive and sleep areas of your life.
 Already Car Play is reaching into that.
 But there could be more.

 Our cars could be doing other things while we’re not in them – when we’re at work, for instance.
-Could the become the heartbeat of a new economy?
-This impacts on the logistics escort, and the retail sector and the travel industry and…
+Could they become the heartbeat of a new economy?
+This impacts the logistics sector, and the retail sector and the travel industry and…